Stockfish (chess): NNUE

-In June 2020, an efficiently updatable neural network (NNUE) fork introduced by computer shogi programmers called Stockfish NNUE was discussed by developers.
-In July 2020 chess news reported that Stockfish NNUE had "broken new ground in computer chess by incorporating a neural network into the already incredibly powerful Stockfish chess engine."
-A NNUE merge into Stockfish was then announced and development builds became available.

-On 2 September 2020, the twelfth version of Stockfish was released, incorporating the aforementioned neural network improvement.
-According to the blog announcement, this new version "plays significantly stronger than any of its predecessors", typically winning ten times more game pairs than it loses when matched against version eleven.
+In June 2020, Stockfish introduced the efficiently updatable neural network (NNUE) approach, based on earlier work by computer shogi programmers.
+Instead of using manually designed heuristics to evaluate the board, this approach introduced a neural network trained on millions of positions which could be evaluated quickly on CPU.
+On 2 September 2020, the twelfth version of Stockfish was released, incorporating NNUE, and reportedly winning ten times more game pairs than it loses when matched against version eleven.
+In July 2023, the classical evaluation was completely removed in favor of the NNUE evaluation.

 Competition results

 Top Chess Engine Championship

 Stockfish is a TCEC multiple-time champion and the current leader in trophy count.
 Ever since TCEC restarted in 2013, Stockfish has finished first or second in every season except one.
-In TCEC Season 4 and 5, Stockfish finished runner-up, with Superfinal scores of 23–25 first against Houdini 3 and later against Komodo 1142.
+Stockfish finished second in TCEC Season 4 and 5, with scores of 23–25 first against Houdini 3 and later against Komodo 1142 in the Superfinal event.
 Season 5 was notable for the winning Komodo team as they accepted the award posthumously for the program's creator Don Dailey, who succumbed to an illness during the final stage of the event.
 In his honor, the version of Stockfish that was released shortly after that season was named "Stockfish DD".

 On 30 May 2014, Stockfish 170514 (a development version of Stockfish 5 with tablebase support) convincingly won TCEC Season 6, scoring 35.5–28.5 against Komodo 7x in the Superfinal.
 Stockfish 5 was released the following day.
-In TCEC Season 7, Stockfish again made the Superfinal, but lost to Komodo with the score of 30.5–33.5.
-In TCEC Season 8, despite losses on time caused by buggy code, Stockfish nevertheless qualified once more for the Superfinal, but lost the ensuing 100-game match 46.5–53.5 to Komodo.
-In Season 9, Stockfish defeated Houdini 5 with a score of 54.5 versus 45.5.
+In TCEC Season 7, Stockfish again made the Superfinal, but lost to Komodo with a score of 30.5–33.5.
+In TCEC Season 8, despite losses on time caused by buggy code, Stockfish nevertheless qualified once more for the Superfinal, but lost 46.5–53.5 to Komodo.
+In Season 9, Stockfish defeated Houdini 5 with a score of 54.5–45.5.